Ndave David Njoku

 David Njoku (born Ndave David Njoku) is a Nigerian film maker, production manager with Nollywood Industry.

 Early life

 Ndave hails from Ukelefi in Nkanu East Local Government Area of Enugu state but was born and bred in Abraka, Delta state, Nigeria.
-He is last child from a family of seven children and grew up without a father owing to the untimely demise when he was just 14 years old.
+He is the last child from a family of seven children and grew up without a father owing to his untimely demise when he was just 14 years old.

 Education

 Ndave did both his Primary and Secondary Education in Abraka.
 He completed his bachelor's degree in Delta State University (DELSU).

 Personal life

 Ndave's first audition was in 2004 under the supervision of Mr. Perfect, who cajoled him and told him he had no future in the movie scene.
 The next day he went back to the audition ground and took a piece out of their script.
-He used the script to modify and story in his head and wrote a 4-page script.
+He used the script to modify a story in his head and wrote a 4-page script.
 He took the script to St. Paul Catholic Church, Delta State University and went for an outing with the drama team.
 From there people began encouraging him to venture into the movie world.

 His hobbies are making researches and playing games.